 - Week 12 prediction: Dolphins 20, Panthers 13

 |Sunday, Dec.
 12||1:00 PM||FOX|

 Shootouts are probably going to be commonplace for these two teams in 2021.
-Because Atlanta has fewer promising young players on defense, though, the Panthers should find a way to win this one in front of the home crowd.
+Because Atlanta has fewer promising young players on defense, though, the Panthers should find a way to pull off the season sweep here.

 - Week 14 prediction: Panthers 42, Falcons 35